 Internews’ Advocating for Data Accountability, Protection, and Transparency (ADAPT) project is building a coordinated advocacy effort to promote rights-respecting privacy policies and help internet users understand what protections currently exist to keep their data, and themselves, safe online.

-ADAPT’s consortium partners are working on privacy advocacy and data protection legislation in six countries in Africa and Latin America.
+DIRECT’s consortium partners are working on privacy advocacy and data protection legislation in six countries in Africa, Southeast Asia, and Latin America.
 Data protection regulations vary widely across these countries, with some only just beginning to advocate around data rights while other countries have drafted or passed legislation.
-As a result, ADAPT is identifying and building strategies for each stage of the advocacy lifecycle, and working with consortium partners to engage in collaboration and information sharing across countries and regions.
+As a result, DIRECT is identifying and building strategies for each stage of the advocacy lifecycle, and working with consortium partners to engage in collaboration and information sharing across countries and regions.
 Learn more about the state of data protection in the six target countries here.

 Bolivia does not have a personal data protection law, but its constitution does recognize the right to privacy.
 The laws that currently exist governing issues of privacy and data constitute a scattered and incomplete regulatory framework.
 A summary of the state of privacy and personal data legislation in the country can be found here [Spanish].
 Draft data protection legislation has been introduced to the Bolivian lower chamber and is awaiting further review and consultation.